kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/memory-corruption-due-to-insufficient-allocation.md

-# Memory Corruption Due to Insufficient Memory Allocation
+# Data Corruption Due to Insufficient Memory Allocation

-Memory corruption occurs when a program writes outside the bounds of allocated memory, potentially overwriting other important data.
+Data corruption occurs when a program writes outside the bounds of allocated memory, potentially overwriting other important data.

 In Solidity, especially when using inline assembly, it's crucial to allocate enough memory to avoid memory corruption issues.
+This is particularly critical when using inline assembly, where manual memory management is required.

-Below is an example heavily borrowed off and simplified from [this](https://solodit.xyz/issues/memory-corruption-in-buffer-fixed-consensys-ens-permanent-registrar-markdown) Ethereum Name Service(ENS) audit to demonstrate the issue:
+Below is a simplified example from [this](https://solodit.xyz/issues/memory-corruption-in-buffer-fixed-consensys-ens-permanent-registrar-markdown) Ethereum Name Service(ENS) audit highlighting how insufficient memory allocation can lead to memory corruption:

+Consider a library `Buffer` that is used to manage a dynamically-sized byte array (`bytes`) with a specific capacity.
+The library contains functions to initialize the buffer (`init`), add data (`append`) and write data to the buffer (`write`)

 ```solidity
 // SPDX-License-Identifier: MIT